ssanskriti-25/Face_Recognition_Project/README.md

 ## Note
 To recognize new faces through the webcam add clear front facing images of the new faces in the 'Images' folder with the name of the image renamed to the name of the Person.

-The attendance of one students will be marked only once in the day indead of detecting them whenever they come infront of the webcam.
+The attendance of one students will be marked only once in the day regardless of their multiple time detection by the webcam.